 The use of IT (Information Technology) has become pervasive in the organization’s management.
 Whether it is the public sector or private sector, it is impossible to work without technology in an organization.
 One of the main aspects of the all-consuming influence of Information Technology is software.
 Software is the collective term utilized to explain the set of program instructions that have transformed the computer into a formidable extension of the human ability to store and process a considerable amount of data.

 The increasing pressures of the information economy help companies become more productive and efficient in the marketplace.
 It also allows the organizations to achieve strategic and competitive advantage through the use of the software.
 Thus, the software has come to be the essential component of any organization to stay ahead in the competition of the information economy.
 Companies today speed up their development processes to satisfy their information and computing needs.
 Even after giving the best efforts and having well-designed plans in the organizations, many software projects end up as failures.

-The adoption of CI (Continuous Integration) is on the rise; computer engineering departments cannot take a zero-tolerance to software failures, costing billions to enterprise organizations annually.
+The adoption of CI (Continuous Integration) is on the rise; computer engineering departments have zero-tolerance to any failed software functionalities, with the development process costing billions to enterprise organizations annually.

-In this blog, we come up with some of the top software failures with well-known brands that have started taking security precautions such as rigorous software testing to protect their businesses from catastrophic loss or potential disasters.
+In this blog, we come up with some of the recent top software failure examples with well-known brands that have started taking security precautions such as rigorous software testing to protect their businesses from such major software failures that can prove to be a catastrophe or potential disasters.

 Amazon Partner Juspay Shamed Online - Data Breach Case

 Juspay, the Bengaluru-based start-up in India, has a partnership with the most popular online retailers such as Amazon, MakeMyTrip, Swiggy, FreeCharge, Yatra, Snapdeal, and BookMyShow.
 According to TOI reports, the payment services provider Juspay dumped online due to the data breach case that took place in August 2020.